top of page

 Hachiku-an (the former house of the Kawasaki family) is a leading ‘machiya’ building in Kyoto.

 This building was originally erected by Inoue Risuke the 4th, a wealthy merchant in Muro-machi, Kyoto, for his house and office in 1926.
-Designed by a couple of noted architects, Takeda Goich in charge of a Western section and Kosaka Asajiro for a Japanese section, the architectural concept of this building is a fusion of Japanese and Western style.
-Lavish details of its interior furnishing and exterior design are seen here and there of the building.
+Designed by a couple of noted architects, Takeda Goichi in charge of a Western section and Kosaka Asajiro for a Japanese section, the architectural concept of this building is a fusion of Japanese and Western style.
+Lavish details of its interior furnishing and exterior design are seen here and there in and around the building.
 It was purchased by the Kawasaki family, a kimono merchant, in 1965 to be used for his residence and guest house, but is now owned by a different local merchant and is open to the public with careful maintenance.
 The building standing on the site of 820 square meters is a considerably large ‘kyomachiya’, a unique town house in Kyoto.
 The first photo shows a ‘ranma’, a decorative transom separating two continuous Japanese rooms.
 This elaborate workmanship on a solid wood is a work of Takeuchi Seiho, a renowned Japanese-style master painter.
 The second one is the inner court of the building.
 Tsuboniwa, a small inner court, is an essential part of kyomachiya though, this garden is large enough as it was originally owned by a very wealthy merchant.

 You Might Also Like: